CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 <figure>
   <img src="{{site.baseurl}}/assets/images/inspect-element.png" alt="Image of the styles panel in Google Chrome Developer Tools">
   <figcaption>
-    <p>The styles panel shows you what styles are applied to an element and where to find them.</p>
+    <p>The styles panel shows you which styles are applied to an element and where to find them.</p>
     <p>It also indicates overwritten styles as <strike>striked out</strike></p>
   </figcaption>
 </figure>

-#### Parents, Children, Siblings, Inheritance
+### Parents, Children, Siblings, Inheritance

 When we talk about an HTML document, we often describe it as a family tree.
 When an element stands between the opening tag and the closing tag of another element, it is _wrapped_ inside another element.
 Elements that are wrapped inside another element are also called _children_.
 The tree of elements in a document is also called the _[DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)_, and the elements in the tree are called _DOM nodes_.